qutebrowser A keyboard-driven browser.

 The old versions of the underlying Chromium will lead to various compatibility issues.
 Additionally, QtWebEngine on all Debian-based distributions is not covered by Debian’s security support.

 It’s recommended to install qutebrowser in a virtualenv with a newer PyQt/Qt binary instead.
 If you need proprietary codec support or use an architecture not supported by Qt binaries, starting with Ubuntu 22.04 and Debian Bookworm, it’s possible to install Qt 6 via apt.
-By using mkvenv.py with --pyqt-type link you get a newer qutebrowser running with:
+By using scripts/mkvenv.py with --pyqt-type link you get a newer qutebrowser running with:

 • Ubuntu 22.04, Linux Mint 21: QtWebEngine 6.2.4 (based on Chromium 90 from mid-2021)